Yandex Cloud

 • subnetId: Subnet ID.

-• replicationSource: Replication source for the host to manually manage replication threads.
-In the parameter, specify the FQDN of the host to be used as a replication source.
+• replicationSource: Host’s replication source for manual replication stream management.
+Specify the FQDN of the host that will be used as the replication source.

 • backupPriority: Host’s backup priority, between 0 and 100.

-• priority: Priority for assigning the host as master if the primary master fails, between 0 and 100.
+• priority: Host priority for promotion to master if the primary master fails, between 0 and 100.

 export IAM_TOKEN="<IAM_token>"